Lessons Beyond the Classroom: Overcoming Struggles and Finding a Path

 My mum came home and, in mock horror, joked about this with me.
 Luckily, my parents hadn’t been great achievers at school either, and they didn’t seem upset by my or my brother’s lack of academic ability.
 It seemed to be a given that we wouldn’t be high achievers in that way.
 This was a blessing for sure.
 I have been grateful in my life to not have had that pressure from family around exams and school.

 I left school with a few O levels to my name: Art and Maths (just).
 It didn’t hold me back.
 I grew up watching my parents work hard and earn money.
 That work ethic I witnessed is deeply ingrained in my blueprints for life.
+They were self employed, so branching out on my own wasn’t something that I was afraid of.
+Both my brother and myself and Steven had all ended up following this pattern and each become self employed.
+A mindset that enabled us to have the courage to start the charity.

 They gave me big tips.
 People would stuff money in my pocket every day.
 The wages were rubbish, but the tips made up for that.
 As the years passed, I worked my way up from Junior to Stylist, and at the age of 22, I was offered the Manager’s role.